 If you’re dealing with websites, Google Analytics is most likely going to be your go-to for all of your quantitative analytics.
 However, if you’re working with a digital product like a SaaS application, Amplitude is a great solution for proper events-based tracking.
 The product isn’t cheap, but there is a very expansive free plan that allows you to work with one of the best tools available until you can afford to pay more.
 Amplitude allows you to cross-reference user attributes with their in-app behavior like no other tool.

 All the research in the world is worth nothing if you don’t have a clear place to gather, organize and share your insights.
 We created Reveall because we know how difficult that can be.
 Our platform allows you to bring together all your research findings in one platform so that you can turn data into actionable insights and share them between teams.
 Reveall supports you throughout your user research and helps make the most out of it.

 Other notable tools we enjoy include Typeform, Usabilla, Zoom and Mixpanel.

 UX research is typically done in four distinct stages.
-There are different versions and namings for this process and it is always good to tailor it to your company’s needs, but most good UX research processes follow the same general outline that was originally created by the Nielsen Norman Group.
+There are different versions and namings for this process, and it is always good to tailor it to your company's needs.
+Still, most good UX research processes follow the same general outline that was originally created by the Nielsen Norman Group.

-This is when you conduct preliminary interviews, market research, consult with experts, and get a general sense of what the design should encompass and what sorts of features should be included.
+This is when you conduct preliminary interviews and market research, consult with experts, and get a general sense of what the design should encompass and what sorts of features should be included.
 This phase may also involve researching your competitors to see what they have done right and wrong.